 Reporting the scam to the authorities or filing a complaint with the Better Business Bureau are always reasonable first steps.
 You can also try contacting the team behind the project if there is one.

 This option assumes that the team is not involved in the scam, which may not always be true.
-Theoretically, a legit team may be able to help you get your money back.
+Theoretically, a legit team can help you get your money back.

 Finally, posting about the scam on social media can help warn others and may lead to getting your money back.
 If all else fails, seeking legal advice may be necessary.
 However, as is often the case, prevention is better than cure.